ciscowireless/wifi-dashboard/README.md

 ## MySQL

 - Create an admin user with privileges to write/delete data
-- Create database and update database name in config.json
+- Create new database and update database name in config.json
 - Commands to create the required tables are in the /mysql directory

 MySQL is used for _temporary_ data manipulation only